segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 The linked audiences builder sources profile trait and event keys from the data warehouse.
 This data must be synced to the data warehouse (through Profiles Sync) before you can reference it in the linked audience builder.
 If there is a profile trait that exists in the Segment Profile but hasn’t successfully synced to the data warehouse yet, it will be grayed out so that it can’t be selected.

 If you don’t see the value you’re looking for, you can manually enter it into the input field.
-Segment displays
+Segment displays:

 * the first 100 unique string entity property values from the data warehouse
     * If you want to opt out of displaying entity property values from the data warehouse, please contact Support.